 BSN number

-How to get the BSN number?
+How to get your BSN number in the Netherlands?

 Things to check when arriving in The Netherlands